Hussain-Naik/PP3-Battleships/README.md

 ### User stories

-- As a first-time visitor, I want to be able to understand the main purpose of the application.
+- As a first-time visitor, I want the instructions to be simple so I am able to understand the main purpose of the application.
-- As a first-time visitor, I want to be able to see the instructions on how to use the application.
+- As a first-time visitor, I want to be able to see the instructions on how to use the application so i can play the game.
-- As a user, I want to be able to manually place my ships.
+- As a user, I want to be able to manually place my ships to make the game more challenging.
-- As a user, I want to be able to play against a difficult opponent.
+- As a user, I want to be able to play against a difficult opponent so i can improve my logical selection.

 ---